-He found her where Gertie said she'd be, lazily looping the ring on a horse.
+Shaun found her where Gertie said she'd be, lazily looping the ring on a horse.
 Not the same one she'd been riding yesterday, but a compact dark bay with no white on him save his face.
-She asked him to pivot, and he was doing a typical green* move of pushing through the shoulder, evading the bit, and rushing.
+She asked him to pivot, and he was doing the typical green* move of pushing through the shoulder, evading the bit, and rushing.

-"Put your outside leg on more, let go the rein, you're letting him lean on the outside bit shank too much."
-He called, and propped on the fence, watching her frustration build.
+"Put your outside leg on more, let go of the rein, you're letting him lean on the outside bit shank too much," he called, and propped on the fence, watching her frustration build.
 Not likely the best thing she could be doing.
 Training horses took patience, and hers was sliver thin at the moment.

 She flicked a glance out towards him, nodded, and applied her leg on a little further back, easing the rein contact.
 The horse shook his head and lunged forward, but she sat back, and he slowed.
 Then she halted him, spraying sand as he skidded.

-"I should not be up here."
-She said, and hung her head.
-"I just needed to-"
+"I should not be up here," she groused, and hung her head.
+"I just needed to—"

 "Do something other than fuss?"
 Shaun offered, and climbed through the fence boards over to her.
 "I get it."